 Musical status aside, it was also a catalyst for the rest of the season that not only led up to the season finalé, but the end of the series as well.

 #06: Season 1, Episode 07 – “Never Kill a Boy on the First Date”

 Yeah, this is a weird choice.
 I mean, between the two part premiere episodes, the much-discussed “Nightmares” one, or the more popular season finalé as well as “Angel,” “Never Kill a Boy on the First Date” just never seems to be on anyone’s list.

 Despite its lack of popularity, though, the episode is one of the first to delve into the potential loneliness that comes with the responsibility of being with a Slayer as well as exploring what makes Buffy all that different—her insistence on maintaining a social life while being honest to her close friends.

 Also, it introduces one of the earliest plot-relevant twists that we have now come to expect of Whedon’s writing.

 Much like “Get It Done,” and the Season 3 episode “Helpless,” “Checkpoint” is a reminder that beyond all the action and supernatural shenanigans, it was about female empowerment and rising above oppression.
 And there was no greater metaphor for oppression than the Watchers’ Council.

-While the Watchers have held the Slayers in positions of disadvantage for the bulk of their history, “Checkpoint” sees a reversal that… a status that seems to be preserved all the way to the distant future in the comic series, Fray.
+While the Watchers have held the Slayers in positions of disadvantage for the bulk of their history, “Checkpoint” sees a reversal that is preserved all the way to the distant future in the comic series, Fray.